 Resources, Rebates, and Tax Credits to Help You Go Green at Home

-Last updated November 2024
+Last updated July 2025

 Our discussion on how to save energy at home briefly hits on more than 30 changes you can can make in and around your home, from cheap-yet-effective steps to upgrades that require upfront spending, but quickly pay for themselves from lower utility bills to systems and renovations that minimize what you pull off the grid, but come at steep prices.

 Often, the extra costs of energy-saving improvements can be reduced by tax credits and utility company rebates.
+But on July 4, President Trump signed into law a sprawling bill that ended generous tax credits for green-energy projects.

-The “Energy Efficient Home Improvement Credit” provides tax breaks to homeowners who make green improvements to their primary residences.
-The credit is equal to 30 percent of the cost of eligible improvements made between 2023 and 2032.
-Here’s a list of eligible projects; for some there are individual annual maximum allowable credits:
+You can still claim the “Energy Efficient Home Improvement Credit” when preparing your 2025 tax return, but you must complete and pay for eligible projects by December 31.
+That credit provides tax breaks to homeowners who make green improvements to their primary residences.
+The credit is equal to 30 percent of the cost of the following types of eligible projects; for some there are individual annual maximum allowable credits:

 - Air-sealing and insulation improvements—no cap